Jennifer88huang/pulsar/site2/docs/functions-overview.md

 ### Content-based routing example

-The use cases for Pulsar Functions are essentially endless, but let's dig into a more sophisticated example that involves content-based routing.
+Pulsar Functions are used in many scenarios.
+We can dig into a more sophisticated example that involves content-based routing.

-Imagine a function that takes items (strings) as input and publishes them to either a fruits or vegetables topic, depending on the item.
-Or, if an item is neither a fruit nor a vegetable, a warning is logged to a [log topic](#logging).
-Here's a visual representation:
+Imagine a function that takes items (strings) as input and publishes them to either fruits or vegetables topic, depending on the item.
+If an item is neither fruit nor vegetable, a warning is logged to a [log topic](#logging).
+The following is a visual representation:

 ![Pulsar Functions routing example](assets/pulsar-functions-routing-example.png)

-If you were implementing this routing functionality in Python, it might look something like this:
+If you implement the routing functionality in Python, it looks something like this:

 ```python
 from pulsar import Function